 A scheduler is essential to managing your social media strategy, and pricing plans start at about $15 a month.
 There are several in the marketplace, and Buffer is a favorite among nonprofits, as are Social Sprout and Hootsuite.
 With a scheduler, you can plan and execute your social media calendar and use the product’s analytics tools to track engagement.

-Once you decide how you want to schedule your content, you have to create content.
-For content creation, you won’t find a more fun tool than Canva.
+To make your social feeds sing, you have to create your own graphics.
+Lots of graphics.
+You won’t find a more fun tool to make you feel like a design pro than Canva.
 It’s a graphic design tool that does so much of the work for you that you get to just play and experiment.
 You can go a long way with the free version, and nonprofits can apply to Canva to get the paid version for free.

 Beware that Canva can be a real time suck.
 It can also give you a false sense of your own design skills.
 For times when you need the strongest graphics possible, it still helps to have a volunteer or paid professional with a graphic design background.

-No question about tools gets asked more than, “What should I use for donor management?”
+No question about nonprofit tools gets asked more than, “What software should I use for donor management?”

 Also known as Customer Relationship Management, or CRM, donor management is certainly important, though not necessarily more than other tools.
 The crowded marketplace seems to add to the confusion.

 Many nonprofits start with a spreadsheet using Google Sheets or Excel.
-This can be a fine solution for the first year or even the first few years.
-But it also makes sense to start with a CRM tool right out of the gate.
+This can be a fine solution for the first year or so, but it also makes sense to start with a CRM tool right out of the gate.

 A CRM tool tracks everyone who gives to your organization, notes their relationship to your organization and to other donors, and sends acknowledgments.
 The tool tracks gifts in real time, so you always know how much money you have raised.
 It also sorts gifts by campaigns and keeps track of gifts designated to a particular purpose.
 Increasingly, CRM tools are offering management of other aspects of the donor ecosystem, including grants, sponsors, and, even, volunteers.